Is Rusting Iron a Chemical Reaction? A Complete Explanation

 Does rusting happen instantly?

 No, rusting is a relatively slow process under normal conditions.
-The reaction rate depends on environmental factors like humidity, temperature, and the presence of electrolytes.
+Also, the reaction rate depends on environmental factors like humidity, temperature, and the presence of electrolytes.
 While you might notice rust forming over days or weeks under favorable conditions, the complete deterioration of iron objects can take years or even decades.

 Is rusting beneficial in any way?